Eprata21/simple_shell/README.md

 and execute it, instead of writing them again every time.
 They are used to

-get routine backups by admins.
+get routine backups by admin.

 List of allowed functions and system calls